SEND Information Report 2016/2017

 How will the school prepare and support my child to transfer to a new setting/school/college?

 Successful transition into a new setting on leaving our school is critical and needs to be planned well in advance.
 It is essential that pupils are as familiar as possible with the other pupils, the adults, the environment and the routines of their new school.
 Where a child is leaving our school with a Special Educational Need we will endeavour to work with the receiving school to tailor the induction of the pupil in order to achieve a smooth transition.
 How can I be involved in supporting my child?
 Education is a partnership and it is critical that parents and carers are involved in supporting their child.
 The school will provide advice upon strategies to use to support the development of your child at home.
 The Special Educational Needs & Disability Coordinator will routinely meet with parents or carers of pupils on the Special Needs Register at least three times a year when their SEN Support Plan is reviewed.
 As with all parents, your wider involvement in the life of the school will also help your child to feel that both they and their education is valued at home and at school.

 How can I access support for myself and my family?

 There is a wealth of support available to families with pupils with Special Educational Needs and Disability which can be found at:

 Who can I contact for further information?

-If you have any questions about our local offer for Special Educational Needs and Disability please contact the Special Educational Needs & Disability Coordinator.
-A copy of the Special Educational Needs and Disability Policy is available from the school on request.
+If you have any questions about our local offer for Special Educational Needs and Disability please contact the Special Educational Needs Coordinator.
+A copy of the Special Educational Needs and Disability Policy is available in the Policies section of this website - a paper copy is available on request.